viam-devrel/viamcodelabs/site/viamguides/src/install-esp32/install-esp32.md

 ### Develop custom firmware

-Once `viam-micro-server` is installed, you can use your ESP32 with all of Viam's supported resource APIs, but you cannot write your own code directly interacting with the chip.
-If you want to program the chip directly, follow the [development setup guide](https://docs.viam.com/operate/get-started/setup-micro/micro-troubleshooting/) to learn how to to customize `viam-micro-server` and create modules using Rust.
+Once `viam-micro-server` is installed, you can check that your device is connected to Viam and try out the [`free_heap_sensor`](https://github.com/viamrobotics/micro-rdk/tree/main/examples/modular-drivers#free_heap_sensor) or one of the [other included modules](https://docs.viam.com/operate/get-started/setup-micro/#about-esp32-microcontroller-setup).
+Then, to use other hardware or software with your ESP32, follow the guide to build and flash custom firmware.
+You can [build firmware that includes pre-existing modules](https://docs.viam.com/operate/get-started/setup-micro/), or [include modules you create yourself](https://docs.viam.com/operate/get-started/other-hardware/micro-module/).

 ### Related projects